bkshepherd/DaisySeedProjects/GuitarPedal125b/docs/README.md

 ![PCB Assembly Options](images/JLCPCB-AssemblyAddToCart.png)

 They will give you a price for ordering 5 assembled pcbs (that's their minimum order).
 I think I paid ~$150 to have the PCB manufactured, assembled, and shipped to my door.
+Keep an eye on your email to confirm the order at the various steps.
 It will take a week or two for it arrive and they look like this:

 ![PCBs](images/PCBs.png)